IdkWhatUsernameToPick/TABS-Random-Army-Generator/README.md

 Edits I made:
 added the Legacy faction,
-added the Fantasy good faction, added the Fentasy Evil faction, added the Secret faction, now the minimum cost is 30 instead of 50.
+added the Fantasy Good faction, added the Fantasy Evil faction, added the Secret faction, now the minimum cost is 30 instead of 50.